This post may contain affiliate links. Please read our disclosure policy.

 Create heat zones

-How to grill – during cooking
+How to cook on a grill – during cooking

 What to do when you have a flare up